 Your service provider will then send you an unlocking code.
-When you have this, you can put your new carrier’s SIM card into your phone, when promoted enter the code.
+When you have this, you can put your new carrier’s SIM card into your phone, when prompted enter the code.
 It will then display a confirmation message to let you know it has worked.

 Your carrier will not supply you a code for your iPhone as the process to unlock iPhones is slightly different.
-If you have an iPhone and need network specific instructions, please click here to find out your options.
+If you have an iPhone and need network-specific instructions, please click here to find out your options.

 2. Try an online/remote phone unlocking service